Kata'ib Hezbollah: Foreign interventions

 In 2013, KH and other Iraqi Shia militias acknowledged sending fighters to Syria to fight alongside forces loyal to President Bashar al-Assad, against the Sunni rebels seeking to overthrow him in the Syrian Civil War.
 On 9 January 2024, the KH spokesperson Jafar al-Husseini warned that the Islamic Resistance in Iraq would help Hezbollah fight Israel if war erupted between the two sides.
 This statement was a few weeks after the Islamic Resistance in Iraq claimed responsibility for a drone attack on a Karish rig which Lebanon claims to hold sovereignty to.
 On 7 February 2024, a U.S. drone strike in Baghdad killed three members of KH.
 Among those killed was Abu Baqir Al-Saadi, while another was tentatively identified as Arkan al-Elayawi.
 Al–Saadi was the commander of Kataib Hezbollah's operations in Syria.

 In April 2024, Abu Ali al-Askari, security chief of Kata'ib Hezbollah based in Iraq, said the organisation was prepared to arm "Islamic Resistance" in Jordan and is ready to provide "12,000 fighters with light and medium weapons, anti-armor launchers, tactical missiles, millions of rounds of ammunition, and tons of explosives" to "defend the Palestinians and avenge the honour of Muslims."
 On the same day, al-Tanf garrison in Syria was attacked by a one-way attack drone which was intercepted.
 After the Allenby Bridge shooting in September, Kata'ib Hezbollah congratulated the Islamic Resistance in Jordan for the operation.

+On January 26, 2026, in the aftermath of the 2025–2026 Iranian protests and subsequent 2026 Iran massacres and 2026 Internet blackout in Iran, Kata'ib Hezbollah called for its fighters around the world to prepare to fight on behalf of the Iranian regime.
+In March 2026, KH announced that Abu Ali al-Askari (aka Abu Ali al-Amiri), its security chief and a prominent spokesman, was killed in an airstrike on Baghdad, reportedly carried out by U.S. forces during the 2026 Iran war.
+KH announced that Abou Moujahed al-Assaf replaces al-Askari as security chief.
+On 14 March 2026, a KH drone breached the air defenses of the Camp Victory base for the first time and managed to strike it.

+US sanctions

+On 15 April 2026, the United States put a bounty on its leader Ahmad al-Hamidawi.